 - a.
-The unit shall have the capacity to accept admissions twenty-four (24) hours a day, seven (7) days a week (24/7). - b.
+The unit shall have the capacity to accept admissions twenty four (24) hours a day, seven (7) days a week (24/7) twenty-four - a.
+(24) hours a day, seven (7) days a week (24/7). - b.
 The initial phone screening must be supervised by a Licensed Independent Clinician or Practitioner who shall have overall clinical responsibility for the screening process. - c.
 Upon completion of the phone screening, the unit must have the capacity to finalize the disposition with the referral source within sixty minutes. - d.
-The unit RN shall contact the referring emergency room to receive the nurse-to-nurse report prior to receiving the admission for emergency room referrals.
-The unit RN shall request copies of all pertinent medical information regarding the client including lab work, toxicology results, etc. - e.
-For community-based referrals or referrals not from an emergency room, all pertinent medical and clinical information requested by the unit RN shall be reviewed prior to admission. - f.
-Individuals shall receive a medical pre-screening or physical examination by the unit RN immediately upon arrival at the unit. - g.
-Once cleared by the unit RN, individuals shall undergo a safety check including a trauma-informed search of the client and any belongings that the client brings with them at the time of admission unless clinically contraindicated.
+The unit RN, or unit L.P.N. who has access to an RN or APRN, shall contact the referring emergency room to receive the nurse-to-nurse report prior to receiving the admission for emergency room referrals.
+The unit RN, or unit L.P.N. who has access to an RN or APRN, shall request copies of all pertinent medical information regarding the client including lab work, toxicology results, etc. - e.
+For community-based referrals or referrals not from an emergency room, all pertinent medical and clinical information requested by the unit RN, or by the unit L.P.N. who has access to an RN or APRN, shall be reviewed prior to admission. - f.
+Individuals shall receive a medical pre-screening or physical examination by the unit RN, or by the unit L.P.N. who has access to an RN or APRN, immediately upon arrival at the unit.